vx-c/Dungeon-Crawler/README.md

 - Better game assets (right now its all placeholders).
 - Inventory menu with usable items and character equipment.
 - Skills that hit multiple targets
-- Healing skills
+- Healing skills.
-- More monster variety
+- More monster variety.